ahamez/varint/README.md

 ### Zigzag

-As LEB128 works with unsigned integers, you can use the the Zigzag module to process signed integers.
+As LEB128 works with unsigned integers, you can use the Zigzag module to process signed integers.

 ```elixir
 iex> Varint.Zigzag.encode(-2)